-Instruction: Quantic School of Business and Technology offers instruction to MBA and EMBA candidates.
-All Quantic School of Business and Technology offerings are 100% online, distance education programs.
+Instruction: Valar Institute at Quantic School of Business and Technology offers instruction to EMBA candidates.
+All Valar at Quantic offerings are 100% online, distance education programs.
 Students access course content through the Quantic School of Business and Technology website or mobile application.
 Courses are delivered asynchronously: there is no live instructor; instead, students progress through the content at a pace dictated by their cohort schedule.

-Networking: Quantic School of Business and Technology regularly organizes student meetups where MBA and EMBA students are encouraged to meet both in person and virtually.
-In-person meetups are held in cities throughout the world where there are high concentrations of Quantic
+Networking: Valar Institute at Quantic School of Business and Technology regularly organizes student meetups where EMBA students are encouraged to meet both in person and virtually.
+Inperson meetups are held in cities throughout the world where there are high concentrations of Valar students.

-School of Business and Technology students.
 Virtual meetups and networking sessions are held via video conferencing calls.
-Quantic students are offered the opportunity to attend Weekend Conferences, held, on average, three times a year around the world.
-These events are networking opportunities for students where they assess case studies, meet other Quantic students, and have the opportunity to discuss the program with Quantic School of Business and Technology staff.
+These events are networking opportunities for students where they assess case studies, meet other Valar/Quantic students, and have the opportunity to discuss the program with Valar and Quantic School of Business and Technology staff.
 Students are also offered the opportunity to attend an annual Virtual Summit, during which they can hear from industry experts in keynote speeches on a diverse array of topics.